POS Admin: Base -> Items -> Modifiers

 Modifiers are the customizations for the items ordered by customers in a restaurant.
 For example, when customers order a New York Steak, they need to tell the server how the New York Steak should be cooked, with options such as Rare, Medium, or Well done.

-In most of the restaurant Point Of Sale Software applications in the marketplace, when you define items that have modifiers, you also need to assign all the modifiers individually to each of the items even though they share the same modifiers.
+In most of the restaurant Point Of Sale Software applications in the marketplace, when you define items with modifiers, you also need to assign all the modifiers individually to each item even though they share the same modifiers.

 This method has many disadvantages.
-First, the data entered into the system would be so time-consuming and future changes take much time.
-If you need to add new modifiers or need to change them, you have to apply the change to all the products that use that modifier.
+First, the data entered into the system would be time-consuming, and future changes take much time.
+If you need to add new modifiers or change them, you have to apply the change to all the modifier products.

 Another disadvantage is the difficulty of assigning different pricing for the items.
 In the regular restaurant Point Of Sale Software applications in the marketplace, you have to define different items for the same product to solve this issue.
 The issue may even lead to Inventory management issues and other unforeseeable problems.